usaicop/Main/CONTRIBUTING.md

 ## Code of Conduct

-Participation in the GSA AI Community of Practice is governed by our [Code of Conduct] (https://github.com/GSA-AI-Community-of-Practice/CodeofConduct).
+Participation in the GSA AI Community of Practice is governed by our [Code of Conduct](https://github.com/GSA-AI-Community-of-Practice/CodeofConduct).
 By participating, you are expected to uphold this code.

 ## Need Help?

-Don't hesitate to ask for help on Github or by emailing the AiCoP!
+Don't hesitate to ask for help on GitHub or by emailing the AiCoP!

 Thank you for contributing to the GSA Artificial Intelligence Community of Practice!